Spend a few nights under the stars to soak up all that Australia’s great outdoors has to offer.

 Cockatoo Island – a post-industrial paradise in the middle of stunning Sydney Harbour – offers one of the world’s most unusual camping experiences.
 The island, formerly a colonial jail, school and naval dockyard, retains many of its historic buildings.
 Wander the site and spend the night.
 Bring your own camping gear, rent a tent or opt for a glamping package.
 The waterfront campground includes hot showers and a communal kitchen.

-190 kilometres (118 miles) south of Sydney is Booderee National Park, where you can squeak your way over the world’s whitest sand.
-The park is home to two basic campgrounds – Green Patch and Bristol Point – that front Jervis Bay where dolphins regularly frolic, attracted by the bay’s seagrass meadows.
+Just 190 kilometres (118 miles) south of Sydney is Booderee National Park, where you can squeak your way over pure white sand.
+The park is home to two basic campgrounds – Green Patch and Bristol Point – that front Jervis Bay, where dolphins regularly frolic, attracted by the bay’s seagrass meadows.
 A third campground, Cave Beach, is set among tea trees and faces Wreck Bay.

 Cooinda Camping Ground is right next to picturesque Yellow Water Billabong, one of the highlights of visiting Kakadu National Park, 150 kilometres (93 miles) southeast of Darwin.
 Cruise the billabong to look for crocodiles and birds.
 Afterwards, kick back at Cooinda Lodge’s shaded pool, bar or bistro.

+The island state of Tasmania is famous for its wilderness and wildlife.
 The critters at Springlawn in Narawntapu National Park, east of Devonport in northern Tasmania, are comfortable with campers sharing their environment.
-Watch the wombats nibble at the grass from up close but don’t feed or touch them.
+Watch the wombats nibble at the grass from up close, but don’t feed or touch them.
 You might also spot Tasmanian devils, Forester kangaroos and Bennetts wallabies coming out to forage, especially around dusk.

-El Questro Wilderness Park, 110 kilometres (68 miles) west of Kununurra in the east Kimberley, is home to one of Australia’s prettiest – and most unexpected – hot springs.
+El Questro Wilderness Park, 110 kilometres (68 miles) west of Kununurra in the east Kimberley, is a vast expanse of wild, untamed landscapes.
+It's also home to one of Australia’s prettiest – and most unexpected – hot springs.
 Loll about in the palm-fringed Zebedee Springs in the morning, when it’s open to all, before returning to the Black Cockatoo Campground or to a Private Riverside Bush campsite.

 Uluru is the spiritual heart of Australia.
 Ayers Rock Resort, 15 kilometres (nine miles) from the striking red monolith, offers a wide range of accommodation, including campsites.
 Pitch your tent on lush grass underneath native desert oaks.
 The campground includes a swimming pool, barbecues, an outdoor kitchen, and laundry facilities.
 Campers can catch the resort’s free shuttle to the onsite supermarket, bars, shops and restaurants.